astronomer/docs/astro/cli/reference.md

 ## Overview

 This document contains information about all commands and settings available in the Astro CLI, including examples and flags.
-To install the Astro CLI, see [Quickstart](cli/quickstart.md).
+To get started with the Astro CLI, see [CLI Quickstart](cli/quickstart.md).

 :::info